dgarcia360/excludedwords-lint/README.md

 ## Search for words using a custom regular expression

-Matches any line that starts with "The".
+Matches any line that starts with "Simply".

-    $> excluded-words-lint ^The --regex
+    $> excluded-words-lint ^Simply --regex

 ## Search for words and throw an error when found

 Automate your docs!
-Include the option ``throw`` when integrating the extension with TravisCI.
+Include the option ``throw`` when integrating the command line tool with TravisCI.

     $> excluded-words-lint simply --throw